REHAB 570 Diagnostic Imaging for Physical Therapists

 The course is a graduate level three-credit distance-based course.
 All coursework is completed online.
 The course includes three hours/week of formal class content over 13-weeks (total of 39 hours).
 As this is a graduate level course, participants can expect to spend an additional 2-3 hours of study time per hour of course time (this may vary depending on the individual's level of computer experience and time since taking a university level course).

-The next offering of the course is tentatively scheduled for delivery March 5 - May 25, 2018.
-We are now accepting course applications.
+The next offering of the course is tentatively scheduled for delivery March 5 - May 25, 2018 (COURSE IS FULL).
+We are now accepting course application for the next offering tentatively scheduled to run FALL 2018 term (SEPT-DEC 2018).

 Participants apply to take the course as special students in the Faculty of Rehabilitation Medicine and must complete a paper application form.
 Please complete the application, make your application fee payment (can pay by cheque or put in CC info), and include an official copy of your degree transcript and mail directly to our faculty (not to the registrars office) at: